rowericzi/song_downloader/README.md

 ```
  will search youtube for "never gonna give you up" and dowload the first
 audio from the first result as .m4a

+you can also pass a semicolon-separated list of search terms here

 ```commandline
 song_downloader <link_to_spotify_playlist>